AnnaShaleva/dbft/tla/issue.md

 This liveness lock happens because the outcome of the subsequent consensus round (either commit or do change view) completely depends on the message receiving order.
-Moreover, we've faced with exactly this kind of deadlock in real functioning network, this incident was described at #TODO and fixed by the consensus nodes restarting.
+Moreover, we've faced with exactly this kind of deadlock in real functioning network, this incident was fixed by the consensus nodes restarting.

 #### 2. Liveness lock with one "dead" node and three non-faulty nodes